We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Does insurance cover online therapy?

 Due to the COVID-19 pandemic, more insurance companies have begun to cover online therapy.
-Online therapy coverage depends on your insurance plan, the therapist you choose, and state regulations.
+Online therapy coverage depends on your insurance plan, therapist, and state regulations.

 Does Medicare cover virtual counseling?